 Health Effects of Cigars

-Cigars contain the same addictive, toxic and carcinogenic compounds found in cigarettes and are not a safe alternative.
-Cigar smoking can cause cancers of the lung, oral cavity, larynx and esophagus.
+Cigars contain the same addictive, toxic and carcinogenic compounds found in cigarettes and are not a safe alternative to them.
+Cigar smoking can cause cancers of the lung, oral cavity, larynx and esophagus as well as cardiovascular disease.
 Those who smoke cigars heavily or inhale deeply also increase their risk of developing chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.1

 Key Facts about Cigars and Their Health Effects

 - There are three main types of cigars sold in the U.S.—large cigars, cigarillos and little cigars.
 In 2015, large cigars and cigarillos made up 95 percent of the market share in the U.S., with little cigars making up only 5 percent.2

-- A single large cigar can contain as much tobacco as an entire pack of cigarettes.3
+- A single large cigar can contain as much tobacco as an entire pack of cigarettes.2

-- In 2017, about half (49.3 percent) of cigar smoking youth used flavored cigars.4 Flavors mask tobacco's natural harshness and taste.
+- In 2017, about half (49.3 percent) of cigar smoking youth used flavored cigars.3 Flavors mask tobacco's natural harshness and taste.

-- Cigar smoking has similar consequences as cigarette smoking, including four to 10 times the risk of dying from oral, esophageal or laryngeal cancer in comparison to non-smokers.5
+- Cigar smoking has many similar consequences as cigarette smoking, including four to 10 times the risk of dying from oral, esophageal or laryngeal cancer in comparison to non-smokers.
+4

-- Since 2001, the U.S. Federal Trade Commission has required all cigar packages and advertisements to include warnings about the significant health risks associated with cigar use.6
+- Since 2001, the U.S. Federal Trade Commission has required all cigar packages and advertisements to include warnings about the significant health risks associated with cigar use.5

 - For tobacco tax purposes, cigars are defined differently than cigarettes, which leads to state taxes on cigars often being significantly less than taxes on cigarettes.